Guide To Business Loans

 • Potential fees – Some lenders may charge establishment or maintenance fees for a business line of credit.

-• Higher interest rates – Interest rates for business lines of credit are generally higher compared to traditional term loans.
+• Higher interest rates – Interest rates for business lines of credit are generally higher than traditional term loans because you have ongoing access to the credit line instead of needing to reapply like you would for a term loan.

 The Small Business Administration (SBA) was created to assist small businesses through various educational and funding programs.
 SBA loans are unique because the SBA isn’t the lender.
 Rather, it guarantees a substantial portion of each loan, which reduces other lenders’ risk and makes them more willing to approve your request.